 A lot of businesses presume branding is solely for large corporations, but the reality is that branding is as important for small businesses than it is for bigger companies.
-Branding is to thank for international companies such as Apple and Coca Cola’s large-scale growth and success.
+Why do we need branding?
+Well, branding is to thank for international companies such as Apple and Coca Cola’s large-scale growth and success.
 In the context of smaller businesses, branding has the same purpose – to incite growth and stand out in the face of competitors.

 What is Branding?